mnmlstc/core/docs/any.rst

 types.
 The MNMLSTC Core any implements this optimization, and attempts to follow the proposal as closely as possible.

+.. note:: While the :class:`any`it does not provide the *allocator.uses.construction* constructors.
+This is due to several library implementations not implementing them for various containers, and to alleviate possible confusing errors, these have been omitted from the MNMLSTC implementation.

 .. namespace:: core

 .. class:: bad_any_cast